About the Department

 Welcome to the 21st Century where the visual arts are alive and well at Winthrop University.

 Hi, my name is Tom Stanley and I’m the chair of the Department of Fine Arts at Winthrop University.
-Officially we are called a fine arts department, but students and faculty prefer the idea of an image and object-making space, a place to study imagination from the past, present and future.
+Officially we are called a fine arts department, but students and faculty prefer the idea of an image and object-making space, a place to explore imagination from the past, present and future.

 This is a program where students learn by doing.

-A degree from the Department of Fine Arts changes the way you see, think, create and navigate life.
-Degrees offered in this department develop a student’s passion for creativity and scholarship into a valuable set of skills that are becoming increasingly in demand in the 21st century workplace.
+A degree from the Department of Fine Arts can change the way you see, think, create and navigate life.
+Programs offered in this department help develop a student’s passion for creativity and scholarship into a valuable set of skills that are becoming increasingly in demand in the 21st century workplace.
 Students are trained to become creative specialists, providing them with the ability and a lens to see, think, invent and problem solve in unique and creative ways.
 Consider what the Wall Street Journal has to say about a degree from a department like ours at Winthrop.
 In fact, in The Art of Thinking: Fine Arts Alumni Presentation Series you can get an idea about what some of our grads are now doing professionally.
 And the lists goes on.

 The Department of Fine Arts Advisory Board is another place where you will find successful alumni who have also been willing to lend their knowledge, advice and expertise to the ongoing efforts of our program.
 These alumni and friends of the department have been invaluable in helping us address critical skills for the 21st Century.